bartojer/Heads-Up-and-Raffley/README.md

 ### System Requirements

-**Note: These projects do not run natively on Windows.
-Windows users must use WSL (Windows Subsystem for Linux).**
+**Note for Windows users:** While Phoenix can run natively on Windows, WSL (Windows Subsystem for Linux) is strongly recommended for a smoother development experience and better compatibility with Elixir ecosystem tools.

 ### Required Software